 Sharing content that has been posted by very popular pages, such as Tasty, is a great way to encourage more engagement from your audience.
 That content is ALREADY popular, so by sharing it, you could gain from that popularity.
 Your share post will get likes and comments.

 So, what have we learned from these Facebook statistics?

 More than 1.62 million people are active on Facebook on a daily basis, and the site boasts of having almost 2.5 BILLION users overall.

 Now is the perfect time to start implementing Facebook marketing into your blog strategy using those features, and if these facts and figures have shown us anything, it’s that video marketing on Facebook and across the social platforms is most definitely something you should be thinking about in 2020 and beyond.

-If you’re interested in what you can do to tweak your Facebook marketing strategy, or put a strategy in place for the very first time, why not take a peek at:
+If you’re interested in what you can do to tweak your Facebook marketing strategy even further, or put a strategy in place for the very first time, why not take a peek at: